The Ultimate Moodle & WizIQ Mash-up

 Moodle is known for its ease of use and breadth of tools to help even the smallest teaching operation to thrive.
 WizIQ, equally, provides for the ability to build your audience, your contacts, and infuse your teaching efforts with face-to-face community building activities, a lively chat room, and a live class that requires a minimum amount of bandwidth and thus allows you to extend your reach to students who may not have the best bandwidth, or upload or download speed in the world.

-There’s a shared attitude towards teaching and learning between these two companies that makes the mash-up even better: both companies listen to the teachers and to the learners, no matter the size of the teaching operation or the level of a student’s eagerness to learn.
-For more information check out the WizIQ-Moodle page.
+There’s a shared attitude towards teaching and learning between these two companies that make the mash-up even better: both companies listen to the teachers and to the learners, no matter the size of the teaching operation or the level of a student’s eagerness to learn.
+For more information check out the Moodle virtual classroom plugin.